-Tej’s London-based studio works on production projects and concept forecasting for clients ranging from startups to world renowned brands.
+Tej’s London-based team works on production projects and concept forecasting for clients ranging from startups to world renowned brands.

 Centred on mathematical composition and simple geometric relationships, Applied Futurismº is the belief that certain values of curves and lines will always look pleasing together and create lasting visual appeal.
 Just like a human face, an object with a certain relationship between its features might be generally accepted as “attractive”; but a truly interesting object or face also provokes a very small degree of visual discomfort.
 This “1% ugly”, as Tej calls it, is what creates the composition you fall in love with – and what Tej tries to find in products and spaces for brands.